Scenario Analysis in Line with the TCFD Recommendations

 1. National resilience

-Axis for identifying key factors: ●Level of impact (possibility of risks and opportunities arising x Level of impact if manifested)
+Axis for identifying key factors: • Level of impact (possibility of risks and opportunities arising × Level of impact if manifested)

 Results of Scenario Analysis

-To achieve the long-term goal of the Paris Agreement of keeping the global average temperature increase well below 2℃ compared to pre-industrial levels and to strive to limit it more strictly to 1.5℃, the Group will continue to develop and disseminate innovative technologies and contribute to the prevention of global warming.
-We will also support national resilience by providing steel for social infrastructure and construction to address the emerging risks associated with the growing severity of meteorological disasters.
+At the same time, we will continue to develop and disseminate the necessary technologies for achieving the long-term goal of the Paris Agreement of keeping the global average temperature increase well below 2°C compared to pre-industrial levels and limiting it to 1.5°C. We will also contribute to national resilience by supplying and constructing steel for social infrastructure in preparation for the anticipated intensification of meteorological disasters.

 Analysis Results